-They sold out within hours, with users rallying friends, family, and colleagues to see the movie.
-Honda gave away three quarters of a million hearts during Valentine's Day 2009.S.
-Sandberg, "Sheryl Sandberg on Facebook's Future," BusinessWeek, April 8, 2009.
-The Dr. Pepper Snapple Group offered two hundred and fifty thousand virtual Sunkist sodas, which earned the firm one hundred thirty million brand impressions in twenty-two hours.
+In other promotions, Honda gave away three quarters of a million hearts during a Valentine's Day promo, S. Sandberg, "Sheryl Sandberg on Facebook's Future," BusinessWeek, April 8, 2009. and the Dr. Pepper Snapple Group offered two hundred and fifty thousand virtual Sunkist sodas, which earned the firm one hundred thirty million brand impressions in twenty-two hours.
 Says Sunkist's brand manager, "A Super Bowl ad, if you compare it, would have generated somewhere between six to seven million."
-Elaine Wong, "Ben & Jerry's, Sunkist, Indy Jones Unwrap Facebook's 'Gift of Gab," Brandweek, June 1, 2008.
+E. Wong, "Ben & Jerry's, Sunkist, Indy Jones Unwrap Facebook's 'Gift of Gab," Brandweek, June 1, 2008.